DeathStar3/varicity-experiment/README.md

 ./symfinder.sh build
 ```

-This script will build the integrality of the project (sources fetching, _symfinder_ core and visualization).
+This script will build the integrality of the project (sources fetcher, _symfinder_ runner, _symfinder_ engine and visualization viewer).
 If you want to build only a part of the _symfinder_ toolchain, you may add one or more of the following parameters:
+- `sources-fetcher`: builds a Docker image running the _symfinder_ engine on each project
-- `sources-fetcher`: builds a Docker image containing the scripts to clone Git repositories
+- `runner`: builds a Docker image containing the scripts to clone Git repositories
-- `symfinder-core`: builds _symfinder_ and the corresponding Docker image
+- `symfinder-engine`: builds the _symfinder_ engine and the corresponding Docker image
-- `symfinder-core_skip_tests`: builds _symfinder_ without running tests and the corresponding Docker image
+- `symfinder-engine_skip_tests`: builds the _symfinder_ engine without running tests and the corresponding Docker image
 - `symfinder`: only rebuilds the _symfinder_ image, useful if you only applied changes to the `symfinder.yaml` file
 - `visualization`: builds a Docker image starting a light web server to expose the generated visualization